stiglers-eponym/BeamerPresenter/README.md

 * (optionally) show separate presentation file for speaker or use LaTeX-beamer's option to show notes on second screen (split PDF pages into a part for the speaker and a part or the audience)
 * timer indicates progress relative to a predefined schedule by it's color (improved in 0.2)
 * navigate using document outline, thumbnail slides, page numbers/labels and links
-* videos in presentations (currently without audio)
+* videos in presentations (currently sound is untested)
 * slide transitions